-8.3.5.3. filmstrip
+8.3.5.4. filmstrip

-The filmstrip can be used to quickly switch between images in any darktable view.
+The filmstrip can be used to quickly switch between images.
 The images shown are the same as those displayed in the lighttable view and are defined by the currently-selected collection.

 The filmstrip can be switched on and off using the shortcut Ctrl+F. The height of the filmstrip panel can be changed by clicking and dragging its top border.